 ARTICLE 4

-EVALUATIONS

-4.1 Purpose: The purpose of this Article is to maintain and improve the quality of instruction, counseling and other educational services offered by the District through periodic evaluation of faculty members.
+PERFORMANCE REVIEW

+4.1 Introduction:

+The primary goal of faculty performance review is to improve the quality of the educational program.
+The process should promote professionalism, encourage reflection, enhance performance, and yield a genuinely useful and substantive assessment of performance.
+To achieve this goal, it is necessary to identify, recognize and nurture excellence; to identify standard performance; to encourage regular and substantive faculty student interaction; and to indicate areas where improvement is necessary or desirable.
+While formal performance review as described in this article occurs on a cyclical basis, informal review by colleagues and supervisors occurs on a continuous basis, and, as such, communication should also be continuous.
+All matters relating to the performance review process are of a confidential nature and members of the review team have the responsibility of maintaining this confidentiality.
+The faculty member being reviewed, however, is encouraged to utilize all available college and District resources in responding to any performance team recommendations, including working with an Academic Senate-appointed mentor.

+Authorization:

+Education Code §87660 et seq. set forth the requirements for the evaluation of faculty.
+The legislative intent, as stated in AB 1725, provides that a faculty member's students, administrators, and peers should all contribute to the performance review, but the faculty should play a central role in the performance review process and, together with appropriate administrators, assume principal responsibility for the effectiveness of the process.

-4.2 Evaluation Procedures:
+4.2 Performance Review Procedures:

-4.2.1 Contract Faculty: Each contract faculty employee shall be evaluated in writing in their first semester of employment, and at least once each year during the four-year probationary period, by a team consisting of the immediate supervisor and two peers, following the process and timeline detailed in the Faculty Peer Review Handbook in Appendix VII of this contract.
-A follow-up evaluation may occur in the subsequent semester if recommended by the evaluation team.
+4.2.1 Contract Faculty: Each contract (tenure-track) faculty employee shall be evaluated in writing in their first semester of employment, and at least once each year during the four-year probationary period, by a team consisting of the immediate supervisor and two peers, following the process and timeline outlined in section X.X.X of this article.
+A follow-up performance review may occur in the subsequent semester if recommended by the team.

-4.2.2 Tenured Faculty: Every regular faculty employee shall be evaluated in writing at least once every three years, by a team consisting of the immediate supervisor and two peers, following the process and timeline detailed in the Faculty Peer Review Handbook.
-The evaluation shall take place no later than the end of the academic year in which the evaluation is due.
-A follow-up evaluation may occur within the next two semesters if recommended by the evaluation team.
+4.2.2 Tenured Faculty: Every regular (tenured) faculty employee shall be evaluated in writing at least once every three years, by a team consisting of the immediate supervisor and two peers, following the process and timeline outlined in section X.X.X of this article.
+The performance review shall take place no later than the end of the academic year in which the review is due.
+A follow-up review may occur within the next two semesters if recommended by the team.

-4.2.3 Adjunct Faculty: Each adjunct faculty employee shall be evaluated in writing each semester for the first two semesters of employment over a three-year period, and at least once every six semesters of employment thereafter, following the process and timeline detailed in the Faculty Peer Review Handbook.
-If the initial employment period does not include two semesters of employment over the first three years of employment, the evaluation cycle shall revert to the initial evaluation requirement of the first two semesters over a three-year period.
-A follow-up evaluation may occur within the next semester following any regularly scheduled evaluation if recommended by the evaluation team.
+4.2.3 Adjunct Faculty: Each adjunct faculty employee shall be evaluated in writing each semester for the first two semesters of employment over a three-year period, and at least once every six semesters of employment, thereafter, following the process and timeline outlined in section X.X.X of this article.
+If the initial employment period does not include two semesters of employment over the first three years of employment, the performance review cycle shall revert to the initial requirement of the first two semesters over a three-year period.
+A follow-up review may occur within the next semester following any regularly scheduled performance review if recommended by the team.